garyluu/TRSV/index.md

 title: Tool Registry Service Validator
 ---
 This tool registry validator checks tool registry service URLs to determine if it conforms to the [ga4gh-tool-discovery.yaml](https://github.com/ga4gh/tool-registry-schemas/blob/feature/trsv_changes/src/main/resources/swagger/ga4gh-tool-discovery.yaml) swagger specification.
 For each endpoint, the validator checks if:
-- all the endpoints are reachable
+- the endpoint is reachable
 - the header info (such as content-type) is available and correct
 - the response objects contain all required properties
-- the correct response code are returned
+- the correct response code is returned

 and much more.
 The validator provides badges based on the results.